Alex Singleton (linebacker): Philadelphia Eagles

-On January 7, 2019, Singleton, signed with the Philadelphia Eagles of the National Football League, along with CFL teammate Marken Michel.
+On January 7, 2019, Singleton signed with the Philadelphia Eagles along with CFL teammate Marken Michel.

 Singleton played in all four preseason games for the Eagles, and contributed with 28 defensive tackles and one forced fumble.
 He was waived during final roster cuts on August 30, 2019, but was re-signed to the team's practice squad the next day.
 On October 16, 2019, Singleton was promoted to the active roster following the release of linebacker Zach Brown.
 He played in 10 games, only on special teams.

 In Week 4 of 2020 against the San Francisco 49ers on Sunday Night Football, Singleton went into the game on defense due to an injury to T. J. Edwards.
 With less than 6 minutes remaining in the game, Singleton recorded his first career interception off a pass thrown by Nick Mullens and returned it for a 30-yard touchdown during the 25–20 win.
-By week 6, Singleton became a starting linebacker for the Eagles.
+By Week 6, Singleton became a starting linebacker for the Eagles.
 In Week 11 against the Cleveland Browns, Singleton led the team with 12 tackles, sacked Baker Mayfield once, and recovered a fumble lost by Mayfield during the 22–17 loss.
 In Week 17 against the Washington Football Team on Sunday Night Football, Singleton led the team with 14 tackles and sacked Alex Smith once during the 20–14 loss.
 Overall, Singleton played in all regular season games with 11 starts and led the Eagles in tackles at 120.
 As a result, he earned an additional $464,296 through performance-based pay.

 On March 1, the Eagles placed a one-year exclusive-rights free agent tender on Singleton, which he signed on March 25, 2021.
 On September 6, it was announced that he was voted by his teammates to be a team captain for the 2021 season.
-After initially playing at the starting linebacker position, he was relegated to backup and replaced by Davion Taylor in week 6.
-He was put back into the starting position in week 12 after an injury to Taylor.
-In week 16 against the New York Giants, he caught an interception off a deflection from Rodney McLeod and returned it for a 29-yard touchdown, his second career pick-6.
-He was placed on the COVID list on January 3, 2022.
+After initially playing at the starting linebacker position, he was relegated to backup and replaced by Davion Taylor in Week 6.
+He was put back into the starting position in Week 12 after an injury to Taylor.
+In Week 16 against the New York Giants, he caught an interception off a deflection from Rodney McLeod and returned it for a 29-yard touchdown, his second career pick-6.
+He was placed on the COVID-19 list on January 3, 2022.
 He was activated one week later on January 10, missing just one game where the Eagles did not play their starters as they had already clinched a playoff spot.
 Singleton finished the season as the team's leading tackler for the 2nd year in a row with 137, the most in a single season by any Eagle since Byron Evans in 1992.
-In the wild card game against the Buccaneers, Singleton led the team in tackles with 16, which included 4 tackles for loss and one sack in the 31-15 loss.
+In the wild card game against the Buccaneers, Singleton led the team in tackles with 16, which included 4 tackles for loss and one sack in the 31–15 loss.